Eisenwave/souls-player-data/README.md

 The prestige rating is a score which ranks the significance of a league.
 This value is optional and can be omitted, in which case it defaults to zero.

-- `-1` weeklies, events with low player count, etc.
+- `-3..-1` weeklies, events with low player count, etc.
 - `0` an ordinary community league or individual event
+- `1` league with typically more skilled players
-- `1` league with recurring events and highly skilled players (e.g. BttB)
+- `2` league with recurring events and highly skilled players (e.g. BttB)
-- `2` league with recurring events, most skilled players, large price pools, tournaments of high production value, etc. (currently just Festival of Combat)
+- `3` league with recurring events, most skilled players, large price pools, tournaments of high production value, etc. (currently just Festival of Combat)

 ## `scoreboards.yml`